GrabbenD/ostree-utility/README.md

 - `/dev` partitions which OSTree does not reside on are untouched.
 - `/etc` only if `--merge` option is specified.
 - `/home` is symlinked to `/var/home` (see below).
-- `/var` always, data here is mounted from `/ostree/deploy/archlinux/var` to avoid duplication.
+- `/var` data here is mounted from `/ostree/deploy/archlinux/var` to avoid duplication.

 Notes:
 - `/var/cache/podman` is populated _only_ after the first deployment (to avoid including old data from the build machine), this speeds up consecutive builds.